ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/Embedded.python.markdown

 {CODE:python open_in_browser@server\embedded.py /}

-## Acknowledgments
+## Remarks
 * **EmbeddedServer** class is a singleton!.<br/>
 Every time we use `EmbeddedServer()` we will get the same instance.
-* If you don't have dotnet install you can download it from [here](https://www.microsoft.com/net/download/dotnet-core/runtime-2.1.1) and used it to run the server with.
+* PyRavenDB Embedded by deafult runs the server with dotnet that can be found in the PATH, if you want to use a different one or if you don't have dotnet installed you can download it from [here](https://www.microsoft.com/net/download/dotnet-core/2.1), and change `dotnet_path` from `ServerOptions` to the path of the new **dotnet.exe** and use it to run the server.
 {CODE:python run_with_dotnet_path@server\embedded.py /}